-Whilst the capital funding for maintenance of the highway assets is indicated by central government to be relatively stable for the next 5 years., the amount provided is not enough to cover the cost of maintaining the assets.
+In line with recent government decisions the stability and assurance of medium term funding is the best method of maximising Asset management principals in line with this WECA has been given an indicative funding profile for the 5 years (22-27)., the amount provided however is not enough to cover the cost of maintaining the assets at steady state.
 This will result in a continued decline in the condition of the assets.
-We can manage this by rationalising some of the assets, such as signs to provide only a level necessary for safety and removing or not replacing assets that are not required.
+We can manage this by rationalising some of the assets, such as signs to provide only a level necessary for safety and removing or not replacing assets that are desirable rather than essential and prioritising areas of the network dependent on their strategic status and a risk management approach.

-As assets decline in condition there is a greater need for revenue funded reactive maintenance to keep users safe.
+As assets decline in condition, there is a greater need for revenue funded reactive maintenance to keep users safe.
 With the current economic climate and funding pressures facing the authority it is crucial that we plan our maintenance through asset management to make best use of the funding we have available.
 We need to be targeting it to the activities that provide the best value for money and keep costly reactive maintenance to the minimum we can.